-Nagib, an old grave robber who in 1988 showed me the chopped-off finger of a humanoid giant, gave me a clue as to the true purpose of the Pyramid of Khufu.
-In the course of my investigations, I found out that the roughly-hewn stone blocks in the rock chamber below the pyramid are similar in size to the sarcophagi in the Serapeum.
+Nagib, an old grave robber who in 1988 showed me the chopped-off finger of a humanoid giant, gave me a clue as to the true purpose of the Great Pyramid.
+In the course of my investigations, I found out that the roughly-hewn stone blocks in the unfinished chamber below the pyramid – which look like unfinished giant sarcophagi – are similar in size to the sarcophagi in the Serapeum.

 In the first half of the 19th century, researchers weren’t squeamish when it came to achieving their goals.
 One was only considered successful if one brought home from his expedition as many valuable treasures as possible.
 Dynamite as a door opener was part of an explorer’s standard equipment.
 The risk of losses would be shrugged off.
 The French treasure hunter, excavator, and Egyptologist Auguste Mariette was no different.

-Theory 2: The Roman emperor Honorius shut down the Serapeum.
-Monks from the nearby Monastery of St. Jeremiah then removed the bull mummies from the sarcophagi and destroyed them in order to end the bull cult for good.
+Official Science 2: The Roman emperor Honorius shut down the Serapeum.
+Monks from the nearby Monastery of St. Jeremiah then removed the bull mummies from the sarcophagi and destroyed them to finally end the prevailing bull cult.

-Conclusion: There currently exists no scientific evidence regarding the true purpose of the complex.
+Conclusion: There is currently no scientific evidence on the true purpose of the Great Gallery and Giant Sarcophagi.

 (1) Bull mummies are relatively simple bundles, brought into shape with straw and linen bandages.
-The sarcophagi, conversely, were made with unbelievable effort and utmost precision out of extremely hard and heavy granodiorite, which had to be brought in from Assuan, 1,000 kilometers (600 miles) away.
-How does this fit together?
+Burying them in wooden coffins in the small gallery makes sense.
+On the other hand, burial in granite sarcophagi makes no sense.
+These were made with incredible effort and accuracy from hard and heavy granite, which had to be brought in from Assuan, 1,000 kilometers (600 miles) away.
+This effort is out of proportion.

 (2) Why would the Egyptians use such enormous sarcophagi to bury the bulls?
 Bulls would be mummified in a lying position.
 Their mummies are on average 1.7 meters (5½ feet) long, 0.7 meters (2¼ feet) wide, and 1.2 meters (4 feet) high.
 The sarcophagi are 4.0 meters (13 feet) long, 2.3 meters (7½ feet) wide, and 3.2 meters (10½ feet) high.
 A huge discrepancy.

-(4) What happened to the ominous stone tablets that used to be located in the wall recesses of the complex’s vestibule?
+(4) What happened to the ominous steles that used to be located in the wall recesses of the complex’s vestibule?
 Were they destroyed or moved somewhere else?
-What information or messages were carved into the tablets?
+What information or messages were carved into the steles?

-(5) Could there be a connection between the tomb of the giants in Saqqara and the tomb of the giants in Giza?
+(8) Could there be a connection between the Tomb of the Giants at Saqqara and the giants‘ tomb in Giza (Unfinished chamber below the Great Pyramid)?

-The complex has been open to visitors since 2011.
+The large gallery has been open to visitors since 2011.
 Unfortunately, many of the original features were lost during the renovation.
-For example, the original floor has been covered with ugly parquet, and crude, green-painted steel scaffolding has been installed in the niches to keep them from collapsing.
+For example, the original floor has been covered with parquet, and crude, green-painted steel scaffolding has been installed in the niches to keep them from collapsing.